top of page

 3. Ethics and the Law: To what extent does the erosion of the presumption of innocence in British courts and in the public

-arena influence decision making for counsellors.
+arena influence decision making for male counsellors.

 4. Awareness, management and resolution of secondary trauma: Existing strategies and the introduction of Somatic